Do you dream of opening up your own restaurant? How about expanding to another location?

 If so, there are some important legal and regulatory requirements that you need to check off the list before you can start cooking.
 For both the health and safety of your staff and guests, your space must be up to code and in abidance with both federal, state, and local ordinances.
 All it takes is a single act of negligence to damage your reputation and make your ability to operate irreparable.

 So, what are the commercial kitchen requirements you should be aware of?
 This guide is for you, if you are interested in operating a ghost kitchen.
-Keep in mind that local guidelines may vary depending on your area.
-We recommend consulting with a regulator before beginning your restaurant venture.
+Whether you're looking for a ghost kitchen in Austin or a ghost kitchen in Philadelphia, keep in mind that local guidelines may vary depending on your area.
+We recommend consulting with an industry expert on how to start a ghost kitchen before beginning your restaurant venture.

 The Occupational Safety and Health Administration (OSHA) is the federal agency a restaurateur must work with when designing and operating a restaurant kitchen.
 Their job is to ensure that the health and safety of employees across the country meets their standards.
 When designing your commercial kitchen layout, it’s essential to keep these requirements in mind.